7 Concussion Symptoms You Should Never Ignore

 Anyone with a head injury and possible concussion should be checked by a health care professional.
 If you’re the one with the injury, don’t rely solely on your own assessment for signs you’re getting worse and need reevaluation.

 What is a concussion?

 Any time you hit your head—or have your head jerked abruptly (like whiplash during a car accident)—you can experience a type of brain injury known as a concussion.
 In general, your brain is protected by your skull, a cushion of cerebrospinal fluid, and a tough set of membranes known as meninges.
 But during a head injury, the brain moves back and forth, hitting the inside of the skull.
 The blows can damage blood vessels and nerves, and cause traumatic injury.

 The resulting symptoms can include temporary unconsciousness (although this doesn’t always happen), nausea and vomiting, double or blurry vision, confusion, ringing in the ears, and a headache.
 Symptoms often happen right away but they can also develop later, and last for days, weeks, or even months.
-(Make sure you don’t fall for these common concussion myths that you assume are true.)

 People with a concussion can have a sensitivity to light or noise, experience irritability, have trouble remembering what happened before or after the injury, or have mood, behavior, or personality changes, according to the Centers for Disease Control and Prevention.
 Repeated concussions are now known to be particularly dangerous.
 (Read a story about this NFL player’s experience with concussions and chronic traumatic encephalopathy, a degenerative brain condition caused by repeated blows to the head.)

 Here are more details about concussion symptoms and some additional symptoms that could indicate a more serious injury.